extism/moonbit-pdk/README.md

 * running `count-vowels` with the Extism Go SDK _FAILS_: `./scripts/go-run-count-vowels.sh`
 * running `count-vowels` with the Extism CLI _FAILS_: `./run.sh`

-So apparently I'm not understanding something about Extism that I need to know.
+So apparently I'm not understanding something about Extism that I need to know because it appears that Chrome allows the wasm module to access all its memory but Extism doesn't.

 This section of code is somehow causing an out-of-bounds memory access: https://github.com/gmlewis/moonbit-pdk/blob/8682675a16ac3c461237a5a4665a580befca5f20/examples/count-vowels/count-vowels.mbt#L28-L37